AOC blasts border officials after new report on offensive Facebook posts: ‘Looks like CBP lied’

 Recently appointed acting Homeland Security Secretary Kevin McAleenan also denounced the posts in a Twitter message.

 “Reporting this week highlighted disturbing & inexcusable social media activity that allegedly includes active Border Patrol personnel.
-These statements are completely unacceptable, especially if made by those sworn to uphold the @DHSgov mission, our values & standards of conduct,” McAlennan wrote Wednesday.
+These statements are completely unacceptable, especially if made by those sworn to uphold the @DHSgov mission, our values & standards of conduct,” McAleenan wrote Wednesday.

 Matthew Klein, assistant commissioner of the CBP’s Office of Professional Responsibility, said the Department of Homeland Security’s inspector general opened an investigation on Monday.